+We summarize the main recommendations for improving the ITER where there was agreement between the resident and clinical faculty focus groups in Table1; and recommendations only made in one focus group in Table 2.

+[Insert Tables 1 and 2].

 Discussion

 Our study examined faculty and resident perspectives on how to improve ITER evaluations in a pediatric program.
 The high response rate and the level of engagement of participants in the focus group discussions was likely a testament of the interest in the topic for both residents and clinical faculty.
-While recognizing the potential role of the ITER, residents were however frustrated by the limited exposure which clinical evaluators sometimes have of the residents they are evaluating, receiving feedback well after the completion of a rotation, and the lack of acknowledgement of good resident performance.
+While recognizing the potential role of the ITER, residents were frustrated by the limited exposure which clinical evaluators sometimes have of the residents they are evaluating, receiving feedback well after the completion of a rotation, and the lack of acknowledgement of good resident performance.
 The recommendations discussed include the need to clarify the grading standards for the ITER; the expanded use of rotation specific evaluations; requiring both written and verbal feedback; that negative feedback should include constructive criticism, given face-to-face in a timely manner; describing the exposure the evaluator had of the resident’s performance; and making clinical faculty more accountable for providing sufficient and timely evaluations.

 Residents and faculty members shared a number of common concerns and suggestions for improving the ITER.
 Still there were areas of disagreements.
 Perhaps the biggest divide between faculty and residents is the quality of feedback sought by residents through the ITER process and the faculty members ability to do so in a time effective way.
 Watling et al. (2008) found that “engagement” is central to the value residents placed on ITERs.
 When this engagement is absent, the resulting feedback was perceived by residents as meaningless and unlikely to motivate behavior change (Watling et al., 2008).

-From the evaluator perspective, engagement is demonstrated by grounding opinions in repeated, direct observation and by offering timely, specific and personalized feedback.
+This type of resident insight has been recognized as a crucial quality for the ability of the ITER to bring about behaviour change (Watling et al., 2010).From the evaluator perspective, engagement is demonstrated by grounding opinions in repeated, direct observation and by offering timely, specific and personalized feedback.
 The difficulty, as identified in our study, is bridging the gap between the level of engagement in the evaluation progress that resident desire with the time available to clinical faculty to devote themselves to these activities.

-Medical residents and evaluations of their performance need, however, to be a priority in order to ensure that future patients receiving the best possible care.
-When asked about ITER training, only one staff member in the focus group had ever received any ITER training, which was done years ago by the Royal College.
-None of the staff had received any training on how to fill out the new CanMED-based ITER that is currently in use.
-This lack of consistent training likely adds to the lack of clarity in the grading criteria used.
-In reaction to this perceived need, Memorial’s division of pediatrics recently held a training workshop with clinical faculty on trainee and ITER evaluations.
-Future research into the impact of an ITER training program on resident evaluation would be worth examining.
+As a means of inspiring staff, residents can be more proactive in setting out learning objectives prior to a rotation and seeking observation and feedback opportunities from staff in the clinical setting.